Protecting one’s home is every homeowner’s top priority. Installing the best roof is vital to having a safe and dry home.

 Hiring the Best Roofing Contractor to Install Owens Corning and GAF Shingles on Your Roof in Denver Metro Area

-Metro City Roofing is the best roofing contractor in the Denver metro area, with offices in Denver and Colorado Springs.
-We specialize in residential roofing services, including roof installation, roof replacement, roof repairs and maintenance, and flat roof coatings across the Front Range, from Fort Collins to Colorado Springs.
+Metro City Roofing is the best roofing contractor in the Denver metro area.
+We specialize in residential roofing services, including roof installation, roof replacement, and roof repairs and maintenance.

 We are proud of our exceptional reputation, earned one customer at a time.
 Our roof inspectors earned the prestigious All Lines Adjuster License.
 Our company is a proud member of the National Roofing Contractors Association and Colorado Roofing Association, the industry’s elite associations.
 We do business only in Colorado and are licensed in every city and county where we complete a roof inspection.